haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

   <img src="/education/HADDOCK-Xlinks/crosslinks-interface-vs-xray.png">
 </figure>
 <br>
-Cluster1 of the scenario 3 docking run using both cross-links and the interfaces predicted by DISVIS nicely matches the crystal structure.
+Cluster1 of the scenario 3 docking run using both cross-links and the interfaces predicted by DisVis nicely matches the crystal structure.
 This is also the top-ranking cluster according to HADDOCK.
 </a>
 </details>